oslokommune/okctl-upgrade/gists/bump-eks-to-1-20/README.md

 (Draining also sets a taint on the nodes, i.e. prohibits new pods to be scheduled on them.
 So there is no need to taint nodes before draining them.)

-To see which nodes are going to be drained, run:
+To see which nodes and pods are going to be drained, run:

 ```shell
 kubectl drain -l 'alpha.eksctl.io/nodegroup-name=ng-generic' --ignore-daemonsets --delete-emptydir-data --dry-run=client